Summer solstice 2015: where ancient China meets the New Age

 What is the summer solstice?

 It is the longest day of the year, with the earliest sunrise and the latest sunset.
 The name derives from the Latin words 'sol', meaning sun, and 'sistere', meaning to stand still.
+This year it falls on Sunday 21 June.

 "On the summer solstice, the sun rises at its farthest point around the eastern horizon," Dr Tim O'Brien, associate director of the Jodrell Bank observatory, tells the BBC.
 "At noon the sun is as high above the horizon as it will ever get, and it sets at its farthest point around the west.
 So daylight lasts longer than on any other day in the year."